Esophageal Cancer Clinical Trial

 Invasion into nearby organs (T4b) with or increased risk for fistula

-More than grade 1 neuropathy
+More than grade 1 neuropathy.

-Unable to comprehend the requirements of the study or comply with it
+Unable to comprehend the requirements of the study or comply with it.

-Active bleeding from primary tumor requiring radiation therapy
+Active bleeding from primary tumor requiring radiation therapy.

 Uncontrolled or symptomatic hypercalcemia (> 1.5 mmol/L ionized calcium or calcium > 12 mg/dL or corrected serum calcium > ULN)

-Active or history of autoimmune disease or immune deficiency, including, but not limited to, myasthenia gravis, myositis, autoimmune hepatitis, systemic lupus erythematosus, rheumatoid arthritis, inflammatory bowel disease, antiphospholipid antibody syndrome, Wegener granulomatosis, Sjogren's syndrome, Guillain-Barre syndrome, or multiple sclerosis with the following exceptions: Patients with a history of autoimmune-related hypothyroidism who are on thyroid replacement hormone are eligible for the study.
-Patients with controlled type 1 diabetes mellitus who are on an insulin regimen are eligible for the study
+Active or history of autoimmune disease or immune deficiency, including, but not limited to, myasthenia gravis, myositis, autoimmune hepatitis, systemic lupus erythematosus, rheumatoid arthritis, inflammatory bowel disease, antiphospholipid antibody syndrome, Wegener granulomatosis, Sjögren's syndrome, Guillain-Barré syndrome, or multiple sclerosis with the following exceptions:

 Patients with eczema, psoriasis, lichen simplex chronicus, or vitiligo with dermatologic manifestations only (e.g., patients with psoriatic arthritis are excluded) are eligible for the study provided all of following conditions are met: